tautvydasversockas/CSharp_Beginners_Course/README.md

 C# gives an excellent programming foundation since it is fairly easy to learn and is similar to other languages like C, C++, Java.
 Being fluent in C# allows to learn those languages in no time.

 ## Preparing your machine for the course

+In order to set up your machine follow “Prerequisites” and “Hello World” instructions from [Microsoft Visual Studio Code installation](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code)

+## FAQ

+If the answer to your question is not listed here contact us via GitHub or consult your on-site trainer.

+### Can I use other development environment than Visual Studio Code?

+Yes.
+However we strongly suggest using Microsoft Visual Studio Code or Microsoft Visual Studio.
+If for some reason you cannot install them into your local machine you can use an online development environment like **[dotnetfiddle](https://dotnetfiddle.net)**.
+Just be aware that then you will only be able to run console applications.